Siddheshbhosale/Feedback-Form/README.md

 # Feedback-Form
-Feedback form which stores data in MySQL database,
+Developed a streamlined feedback form using Material-UI in the frontend, seamlessly storing user data in a MySQL database on the backend.
+This ensures an enhanced user experience and efficient data management.

 **Frontend using** -
-React.js, MUi, Javascript.
+React.js, Material-Ui, Javascript.

 **Backend using** -
 Node.js, express, Javascript.